Make Money Jobs & Careers

 dusanpetkovic1/Adobe angry male director scolding female technician folding hands at work

-The Americans with Disabilities Act (ADA) of 1990 is a civil rights law that, similar to the Civil Rights Act of 1964, protects disabled people from discrimination.
+The Americans with Disabilities Act (ADA) of 1990 is a civil rights law that, similar to the Civil Rights Act of 1964, protects people with a disability from discrimination.

-It's illegal to refuse to hire someone who is qualified for a job because they are disabled or because they need reasonable accommodation — such as installing a ramp or providing screen reader software — to do their job.
+It's illegal to refuse to hire someone who is qualified for a job because they have a disability.
+It's also illegal to refuse to hire someone if they need reasonable accommodation — such as installing a ramp or providing screen reader software — to do their job.

 Forbid salary discussions